OliverBrotchie/ob/README.md

 # OB - Oliver's Blog Script
-A Blog &amp; RSS system written in Rust
+A Blog and RSS system written in Rust.